apache/nuttx/boards/arm/s32k1xx/s32k144evb/README.txt

 README
 ======

-This directory hold the port to the NXP S32K144EVB-Q100 Development board.
+This directory holds the port to the NXP S32K144EVB-Q100 development board.

 Contents
 ========